The 10 best Nike football boots for 2020

-We’re counting down the best Nike boots you can buy in 2019.
+We’re counting down the best Nike boots you can buy for 2020.
 Strap yourselves in.

 We all love football boots.
 The sole reason you’re reading this article - right at this very moment - is because you love looking at boots, reading about boots and comparing opinions... about boots.